core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 KUDOS is intended to deprecate and replace the procedure defined in {{Section B.2 of RFC8613}}, as fundamentally achieving the same goal, while displaying a number of improvements and advantages.

 During a KUDOS execution a peer that is a CoAP Client must be ready to receive CoAP responses protected with a different OSCORE Security Context than what was used to protect the corresponding request.
 This can be the case when a CoAP client sends a request and shortly after that executes KUDOS.
 In such case, the CoAP request is protected with CTX\_OLD, while the CoAP response from the server is protected with CTX\_NEW.
 Another case when this can occur is when incoming responses are observe notifications protected with CTX\NEW, while the corresponding request from the CoAP client that started the observation was protected with CTX\_OLD.

+A CoAP server that supports KUDOS should make available the well-known KUDOS resource defined in {{well-known-kudos}}.
+The presence of such a resource (e.g. by querying well-known/core) can indicate to clients that this server supports KUDOS.

 For the server-initiated version, this can happen if the client uses NSTART > 1 and one of the requests results to be a KUDOS trigger.
 While the other requests would be server later by the server (after KUDOS) is done.